data-slinky/data-slinky.github.io/_posts/2016-08-09-hive_faster.md

 # 2. Use ORCfile

 ORCfile is a big data format for Hadoop and Hive.
-It takes less space and more efficiently than the old RCfile format in reading, processing and writing data.
-I haven't read too much on what the "O" (stands for optimized) means but I will take it because I do see speed improvements.
+It takes less space and is more efficient than the old RCfile format in reading, processing and writing data.
+I haven't read too much on what the "O" (stands for optimized) means but I will take it at face value because I do see speed improvements.
 You can convert your tables into ORC in Hive as follows:

 ```Hive
 CREATE TABLE TABLEA_ORC (personID int, personName string, personAge int, Address string)